 California’s labor laws are among the toughest (read: best for workers) in the nation.
 California employment laws in most instances, go beyond federal standards, meaning that employers must also go beyond federal standards.

 California's Wage Order No. 9 is a state employment law that applies to transportation workers.

-California's Wage Order #9 was enacted by the California State Department of Industrial Relations on July 1, 2004.
-The law guarantees meal and rest breaks for non-unionized transportation workers.
-Unionized workers generally have these breaks written into their labor contracts.
+California's Wage Order #9 was enacted by the California State Department of Industrial Relations in 2001.
+Among other things, The law guarantees meal and rest breaks for transportation workers.

 Section 11 of California's Wage Order #9 requires employers to provide one uninterrupted 30 minute meal break for every five hours of work.
 During this half hour, the employee must be relieved of all duties and not be under employer control.
-Sitting in your truck while you are clocked out for half an hour does not qualify as a meal break.
+Sitting in your truck, watching the truck or protecting the truck, while you are "clocked out" for half an hour does not qualify as a meal break.

 Many California trucking and delivery companies try to meet this obligation by automatically deducting thirty minutes of your work time for a mandatory meal period.
 You may have to verify that you received this meal period when you sign off on your route sheet.
 But, if you aren’t getting a legally compliant meal break, you are being cheated—you are having pay deducted for a meal break that you never got.